howard9192/Promptgpt/Readme.md

 <div align="center">

 ---
-### Demo: A software engineer preparing for a Google interview
+### Demo: PromptGPT v1.2 A software engineer preparing for a Google interview